 Federal Student Work Experience Program

-The Federal Student Work Experience Program (FSWEP) provides students with learning opportunities through valuable, hands-on work experience.
+The Federal Student Work Experience Program (FSWEP) provides full-time students with the opportunity to explore their interests and develop their skills.

 How does it work?

 - Full-time students apply to the national FSWEP inventory.